Full Agenda

 3:00 pm – Coffee Break and Networking

-3:20 pm – Featured Speaker: The Honorable Jim Bridenstine
+3:20 pm – Featured Speaker: The Honorable Jim Bridenstine, Independent Consultant

 3:35 pm – Panel: The Race to Reinvent the Space Station